Caleb335/Ecop/README.md

 # E-Cop

-- A web application that let's you report crime syndicates gin your neigbhorhood.
+- A web application that let's you report crime syndicates in your neigbhorhood.